Broadgate and Riverside

 Footpaths in front of Miller Garden Apartments and behind BAC/EE Social & Sports Association will also be improved as part of the Scheme.

 Construction is underway on new flood walls, to be topped with glass panels, between Ribble Cottage and the New Continental.
-Near Ribble Cottage, at the end of the footpath behind BAC/EE Social & Sports Association, a second floodgate will be installed.
+Near Ribble Cottage, a floodgate has been installed.
+Works are due to be completed by the end of May 2026.

 The new flood wall extends to the West Coast Main Line and Miller Park’s entrance.
 Two floodgates at the entrance have also been installed and tested by the Environment Agency.